Let’s face it, filming a wedding can be really stressful.

 Sony 55mm F1.8: (Best Sharpest lens for wedding videography Sony)

-I used to use the 85 actually, but it became a little bit too tight in some situations, often you will find bride and groom and couples getting married in kind of dimly lit small environments.
+I used to use the 85, but it became a little bit too tight in some situations; often, you will find bride and groom and couples getting married in dimly lit small environments.

-55 is a great focal length for shooting in these kinds of environments, plus because it’s F 1.8, you can deal with the low light if it’s pretty dim.
+55 is a great focal length for shooting in these environments; plus, because it’s F 1.8, you can deal with the low light if it’s pretty dim.

-People are getting ready, and it’s pretty chaotic; there are people everywhere; sometimes there’s food, drink, bottles, beer, cans, all that kind of stuff around.
+People are getting ready, and it’s pretty chaotic; there are people everywhere; sometimes, there’s food, drink, bottles, beer, cans, all that stuff around.

-So 55 is an ideal length for getting exactly what you need and cutting out everything else.
+So, 55 is ideal for getting precisely what you need and cutting out everything else.

-For details ring shots, flowers, the opening of gifts, even for reading letters, the 55 F 1.8 is my choice when it comes to prep shots.
+For details ring shots, flowers, the opening of gifts, and even for reading letters, the 55 F 1.8 is my choice for prep shots.

-I wanted something a little bit wider, but it gave me a similar feel, and I could pull a little bit more of the environment in to tell that story a little bit.
+I wanted something a bit wider, but it gave me a similar feel, and I could pull more of the environment to tell that story.

-This lens is super small and compact, lightweight balance is super lovely on the camera, and it’s just an absolute pleasure to carry around all day.
+This lens is super small and compact, the lightweight balance is lovely on the camera, and it’s an absolute pleasure to carry around all day.

-If you are shooting wedding events or maybe doing some street photography, it’s really convenient size.
+If you are shooting wedding events or maybe doing some street photography, it’s a convenient size.

-This lens is a metal body barrel lens, and its really lovely feel is really sleek and pleasant; the autofocus on this lens is super fast.
+This lens is a metal body barrel lens, and its charming feel is sleek and pleasant; the autofocus on this lens is super fast.

-I’d say it’s probably one of the fastest Sony lenses for autofocus or reviews; it really snaps onto your subject; it’s pretty tack sharp, every time.
+I’d say it’s probably one of the fastest Sony lenses for autofocus or reviews; it snaps onto your subject and is pretty tack-sharp every time.

-Also, the autofocus motor on this lens is so quiet I can’t even hear it focusing, so if I’m using a microphone on top of my camera is perfect for that.
+Also, the autofocus motor on this lens is so quiet I can’t even hear it focusing, so using a microphone on top of my camera is perfect for that.

-I really like the image quality that it gives me also in the video; it looks adorable.
+I also like the image quality that it gives me in the video; it looks adorable.

 That 55 focal length is so unique.

-I thought it would be similar to having a 50 mil focal really slightly different you do get a little more compression and a little more cinematic kind of feel to the images.
+I thought it would be similar to having a 50 mil focal; slightly different, you get a little more compression and a little more cinematic feel to the images.

-Just because you don’t think it creates a little bit more depth of field, and it really is excellent.
+It is excellent just because you don’t think it creates a bit of field depth.

-The focus ring is metal and not rubberized, so he’s slightly slippery and can be a little bit awkward.
+The focus ring is metal and not rubberized, so it’s slightly slippery and can be somewhat awkward.

-If you are using a manual, focus on saying that I haven’t really had many problems.
+If you use a manual, focus on saying that you haven’t had many problems.

 So, I questioned that it would have been nice to have an autofocus or manual focus switch on the side and maybe a programmable button.

-But then again, this lens is so small I’m not sure where it might have fitted onto it.
+But then again, this lens is so tiny I’m unsure where it might have fitted into it.

-So if you are looking for a 50 mil kind of range lens and I can highly recommend checking out the 55 mils, I think you’ll be more than pleased, and I really love it.
+So, if you are looking for a 50 mil kind of range lens and I can highly recommend checking out the 55 mils, I think you’ll be more than pleased, and I love it.

 That is a high-end premium lens.

-I think this is a really nice lens to have, and it’s a really nice size if you are after something lightweight and compact.
+I think this is an excellent lens to have, and it’s a nice size if you are after something lightweight and compact.

 Sony 85mm F1.8: (Best Low light lens for wedding videography Sony)